samfisherirl/Pulovers-Macro-Creator-for-AHKv2/README.md

-# Pulovers Macro Recorder for AHKv2
-A modified version of Pulover's Macro Recorder for AHKv2
+# A modified version of Pulovers Macro Recorder for AHKv2

 I'll be adding more details here soon.